This document was developed in 2005 and should be referenced with current information sources and environmental management standards.

 With the exception of a few sites between Drysdale and Curlewis, most of the rail-lines have been removed from the rail reserve between Newcomb and Drysdale.
 The rail-line from Drysdale to Queenscliff has been retained and is presently managed by the Geelong Steam Preservation Society as a tourist train operation.
 The City of Greater Geelong is the manager of the Rail Trail along the entire length.

 As a general rule, public reserves such as roadsides and railway easements have been less impacted by direct land clearance typical of the private lands they commonly intersect.
 They may support remnants of the original vegetation, and by virtue of their public land status often become the focus of community interest whether for conservation or recreational purposes, or a combination of both.
-The Bellarine Rail Trail is no exception with community interest being attached to its value as an educational, natural and passive recreation asset linking rural and urban nodes across the length of the peninsula.
+The Bellarine Rail Trail is no exception with community interest being attached to its value as an educational, natural and passive recreation asset linking rural and urban areas across the length of the peninsula.

 Works to enhance its value as a community asset has principally centred on infrastructure improvements (signage, fencing & track formation), weed control and revegetation.
-In some cases these improvements have been consistent with a broad documented strategy, while others have tended to be undertaken on a more opportunistic or ad-hoc basis.

 The intention of this plan is to provide objectives and that will guide vegetation management of the Bellarine Rail Trail.